Why You Need to Stop Hiding Your Creativity

 So yes, I believe we need to stop hiding our creative gifts, how ever we choose to express them.
 As creatives, we also need to support each other because it can be a scary world out there.
 Having a tribe behind you certainly helps.

-That’s why I formed the Renaissance Soul Community on Facebook.
+That’s why I started The Creative Fire Cafe on Facebook.
 It’s free and it’s waiting for you.
 It’s all about connection, conversation and claiming our unique way of navigating the world.
 We’d love to have you join us!
 Just click on the button below and ask to join.
 (It’s only “Closed” to keep out spammers and trolls.)

 You know, I’m beginning to see a Creative Manifesto developing here.